psyklopp/AdityaBhardwaj-dev/content/posts/learning-linux-devops.md

 {{< figure src="https://raw.githubusercontent.com/psyklopp/AdityaBhardwaj-dev/main/images/2-technical-skills.png" title="Technical questions" >}}

-The fourth section was all about the technical skills.
+The `fourth section` was all about the technical skills.
 I made a note of the topics from where the questions were asked.
 They were simple and straightforward but required you to be well aware of the basics in that particular topic.
 It was objective-type quiz and as far as I remember were multiple-choice questions.

--- add the topics here
+1. `Networking and Internet Protocols`
+* SSH
+* Ping command
+* iptables
+* IPv4 and IPv6
+* MAC addresses
+* Internet protocols
+* DNS
+* TCP/UDP

+2. `Linux Administration and Security`

+* Linux file permissions
+* Linux users and groups
+* CLI (Command Line Interface)
+* Firewall
+* Server authentication

+3. `Web and Server Technologies`

+* E-mail protocols
+* Web servers
+* HTTP status error codes

+4. `Linux Operating System`

+* Linux distributions

 {{< figure src="https://raw.githubusercontent.com/psyklopp/AdityaBhardwaj-dev/main/images/2-nix-factor.png" title="If you are a good fit in the NIX team" >}}

-The last two sections included questions that will help NIX gauge your way of working and how you interact with your customers/co-workers.
+The `last two sections` included questions that will help NIX gauge your way of working and how you interact with your customers/co-workers.
 They are aptly named NIX factor and Social Interactions.
 They are pretty much self-explanatory.
 Honestly, I don’t remember much about the questions so can’t share more details.
 It, most probably, consisted of questions where you had to deal with a situation, or a scenario and you had to choose from the given options.

 ## End of the selection procedure